 On the other hand, as in any field, there are quacks; some “archaeologists” are not worthy of the name.
 For example, there is the Chinese group that “discovered” Noah’s ark in 2008 but quite possibly faked the whole thing.[vii]
 If an “expert” claims he found a thing but won’t let anyone else look at it, that’s a sure sign of mischief.
-The History Channel runs archaeology shows, many of which are put together by actors, not scholars (“The Naked Archaeologist”; also “America Unearthed”).
+The History Channel runs archaeology shows, many of which are put together by actors, not scholars (“The Naked Archaeologist”; also “America Unearthed”, “Search for the Lost Giants”, and so on).
 The late Ron Wyatt merits special mention, given that he announced that he had discovered all sorts of things: Noah’s ark, Noah’s house, Noah’s wife’s grave, the ark of the covenant, the true cross, Pharaoh’s chariots underneath the Red Sea, and many, many more.
-Wyatt’s fans are fiercely loyal and they tend to charge his detractors with apostasy or worse.
+Bob Cornuke is a disciple of Wyatt and another charlatan.
+Bit Wyatt’s fans are fiercely loyal and they tend to charge his detractors with apostasy or worse.
 Wyatt deluded others – and quite likely, himself – with his finds.
 His modus operandi was: “I found this, but it’s in a remote place where you can’t see it.
 I found that, but terrorists stole my photos.
-Here is a sketch of what I saw.
+Here is a rough pencil sketch of what I saw.
 If you don’t believe me, you don’t believe in God!”
 Pure pseudo-science!
 Check this footnote for information about Wyatt, and also another mythical discovery, How NASA proved the Bible as true![viii]

 Now back to real, verifiable finds, which archaeologists invite others to examine and analyze.